Click play to listen to this article.

 - “She has the same body shape as my ex.
 I love that!”

 - “My ex would react in the same way in this scenario.”

-5. The epiphany Stage
+5. The Epiphany Stage

-This final stage of a rebound relationship plays out in two radically different ways.
+This stage plays out in two radically different ways.

 What Everyone Gets Wrong About The Stages Of A Rebound Relationship